 How to Eat Mexican Street Corn

-Mexican Street Corn is best eaten straight away, preferably with a napkin.
-Sometimes the husk is left on to make a convenient handle but mostly it is served on stick.
-Who doesn’t love street food on a stick?!
-There is no clean or graceful way to eat corn on the cob, you just have to go for it and damn the consequences.
-Of course if you want to be really fancy, or if you are unable to eat it straight from the cob, cut it directly off the cob with a sharp knife.
+Of course if you want to be really fancy, or if you are unable to eat it straight from the cob, cut the corn kernels off the cob with a sharp knife.
 If you mix it with all the same ingredients as your elotes but eat it in a cup, just call it esquites like the locals do.
 Any way you eat this corn it’s crazy delicious.

 Easy Mexican Street Corn Recipe